-This private island community is a high-end, natural paradise, best known for its championship golf courses and long stretches of beach.
+This island community is a natural paradise, best known for its championship golf courses & long stretches of beach.

 Kiawah Island is located just 21 miles south of Charleston, South Carolina.
 Almost all of the island is part of the Kiawah Island Golf Resort, a luxurious, gated community.
 To take full advantage of all that it has to offer (pools, kids' camps, special events), you have to stay inside the gates.
 The island is most famous for its five championship golf courses, especially The Ocean Course, which has hosted numerous professional tournaments.
 But there’s a lot more to Kiawah than just golf.